 She says that science has proved that being compassionate enhances our immune system.
-This profound teacher lost her eye sight and was partially paralysed at age four, and through this experience and her early suffering, she awoke to the strength of compassion first hand.
+This profound teacher lost her eye sight and was partially paralysed at age four, and through this experience and her early suffering, she witnessed the strength of compassion first hand.

 In this powerful talk, Joan Halifax awakens us to the true meaning of compassion and the nature of empathy.